Alex-Markham/medil/docs/index.rst

 Features:
 ---------

-* constraint-based learning of minimum MeDIL causal graphs from marginal independence tests using `distance covariance <https://dcor.readthedocs.io/en/stable/index.html>`_ or `xi correlation <https://pypi.org/project/xicorrelation/>`_
+* score- and constraint-based learning of minimum MeDIL causal graphs from marginal independence tests using `distance covariance <https://dcor.readthedocs.io/en/stable/index.html>`_ or `xi correlation <https://pypi.org/project/xicorrelation/>`_

 * estimation of causal factor loadings in the linear Gaussian setting or in the nonparametric setting using a variational autoencoder :cite:`markham2023neuro`